kuhnen/akka-kafka-processor/README.md

-# iAuto scalable (AWS) cluster to work with topics from kafka cluster:
+## Auto scalable (AWS) cluster to work with topics from kafka cluster:
 # Working project.....

 ### Master responsabilities: